Aloshi/EmulationStation/THEMES.md

 </theme>
 ```

-Notice that you can still override the "common" view in a specific view definition (as shown in the "detailed" view).

-You probably should not use the "common" view for element positioning.
-You also should not use it to create "extra" elements.

-### Theming more than one elements at once
+### Theming multiple elements simultaneously

 You can theme multiple elements *of the same type* simultaneously.
-The `name` attribute actually works as a list (delimited by any characters of `\t\n ,` - that is, whitespace and commas).
+The `name` attribute actually works as a list (delimited by any characters of `\t\r\n ,` - that is, whitespace and commas), just like it does for views, as long as the elements have the same type.
 This is useful if you want to, say, apply the same color to all the metadata labels:

 ```xml
 <theme>